-But this time the deadly weapon unleashed on the children of an elementary school was a violent Pit Bull Terrier rather than an AR-15 assault rifle.
-I wonder what we’d do if there had been 193 pit bull attacks on children inside of their schools since 1999.
-That’s about one attack every five weeks – spread all over the country over a span of 19 years.
-That is the exact pace of school shootings that we’ve been on since Columbine.
-As much as America loves dogs, I have a hard time imagining that we would take the same weak-kneed, limp-wristed, chicken-hearted approach to ending all of these school dog attacks as we have taken on ending school shootings.
+But this time the deadly weapon unleashed on the children of an elementary school was not an AR-15 assault rifle.
+It was a violent Pit Bull Terrier that escaped his fenced yard.
+I wonder what we’d do if there had been 250 pit bull attacks on children inside of their schools since the beginning of 2019 .
+That’s more than one attack every day of the year – spread all over the country.
+As much as America loves dogs, I have a hard time imagining that we would take the same weak-kneed, limp-wristed, chicken-hearted approach to ending all of these school dog attacks as we have taken on ending mass shootings.
 We’d find a way to make it stop.
 We’d find a way to hold people responsible for their actions if they had any duty whatsoever to control the dog that burst through a door and set upon running and screaming children.

 Almost everywhere in America a dog owner can be held strictly liable for injuries caused when his dog attacks someone.
 So what will happen to the owner of the dog that terrorized the children in Charlotte – which thankfully didn’t kill anybody and was wearing a collar with an identification tag that led authorities to the owner?
 When his vicious breed dog wandered onto the school grounds and decided to chase children off the playground and into the school the law attached full accountability to him because he was responsible for keeping that dangerous animal away from people who in no way consented to coming into contact with it.
 Once the dog got into the school it did what dogs of his breed tend to do: it bit people.
 And then people did what they do: wondered how in the hell this horrible incident happened.